The Queensland Government has a range of programs and services that support Aboriginal and Torres Strait Islander children and families.

 - delivers kindergarten in remote communities

-- supports the Deadly Kindies program in South-East Queensland
+- supports the Deadly Kindies program in Townsville and South-East Queensland

 - funds organisations who provide culturally safe early childhood and family support services

 - provides resources to early childhood educators so they can deliver a quality program to Aboriginal and Torres Strait Islander children.

 Kindergarten (kindy) is a part-time educational program for children in the year before school.
 The

 kindy calculator will let you know when your little one can start kindy.